 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) has reported that employment growth for telecommunications equipment installers and repairers is projected to decline 4% during the 2014-2024 decade (www.bls.gov).
-A 2% decline in employment is expected for electrical and electronics engineering technicians over the same period, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) has reported that employment growth for telecommunications equipment installers and repairers is projected to decline 6% during the 2018-2028 decade (www.bls.gov).
+A 0% growth in employment is expected for electrical and electronics engineering technicians over the same period, according to the BLS.

 Individuals who complete this program are qualified for immediate employment in the field.
 They may also choose to transfer to 4-year colleges and earn bachelor's degrees in an electronics or engineering field.
 Employment advancements often come with work experience and additional training.
 Professional certification can be obtained through product vendors or independent certifying agencies.